 The Gastric Cancer Foundation Board of Directors provide a range of expertise to help guide and drive our mission.
 These hands-on board members are located across the United States and have all been touched in some way by gastric cancer.
 All share a passionate determination to find a cure and a commitment to creating hope for patients by raising awareness and expanding research.

-Susanna’s late husband John was diagnosed with stage IV gastric cancer in February 2015 and passed away from the disease in February 2017.
+Susanna’s late husband John passed away from the disease in February 2017.
 Susanna and John were both grateful for the treatments he received as a result of past research into Gastric Cancer and became passionate about supporting research to discover more treatment options and a cure for the disease.
 In addition to her involvement in the Gastric Cancer Foundation, Susanna is an enthusiastic cyclist in the annual Pan-Mass Challenge in support of the Center for Esophageal and Gastric Cancer at the Dana-Farber Cancer Institute.

 A graduate of the University of Wisconsin-Madison, Susanna holds a Bachelor of Arts degree in Economics.
 She also earned a Master of Business Administration degree from The University of Michigan.
 Susanna lives in New Canaan, Connecticut with her daughter Anne.